Jerry Codiñera: As a television analyst

 Codiñera served as a studio game analyst for UNTV Cup which is the first charity game dedicated for public servants and celebrities in the Philippines an original concept by Mr. Public Service Daniel Razon.
 He appears on the UNTV Cup Season 2 coverage during pre-game and halftime shows, in addition to special UNTV Cup events.

 Non-basketball career

-Outside basketball, he has also dabbled into movies and television during the early '90s.
-His first movie, Last Two Minutes (1990) was a top-grosser at the box-office.
+Outside basketball, he also dabbled in acting in movies and television during the early 90s.
+His first movie, Last Two Minutes (1990), was a top-grosser at the box-office.
 The movie co-starred him with teammate Alvin Patrimonio and Bong Alvarez.
-The movie also spawned a sitcom of the same title aired over PTV 4 where they co-starred with PBA legend Yoyong Martirez.
+It spawned a sitcom of the same title aired over PTV 4, where they co-starred with PBA legend Yoyong Martirez.
 The basketball trio reunited on-screen in 1993 to do Tasya Fantasya opposite Kris Aquino.